EstenGrove/Python-Snippets/README.md

 A collection of Python snippets, helpers, utilities and other code for quick reference and reuse.

-# Data Parsing & Processing
+## Data Parsing & Processing: Tips
 NOTE: when working with files on different machines you *need* to be cognizant of the different line-endings that are used on each OS.